simoninireland/simplicial/doc/implementation/simplicialcomplex.rst

 Representing simplicial complexes
 =================================

-Simplicial complexes are like graphs, from a data structure perspective: they perfectly illustrate Marvin Minsky's dictum that "if you only have a single representation of something, you have a poor one".
+Simplicial complexes are interesting from a data structure perspective: they perfectly illustrate Marvin Minsky's dictum that "if you only have a single representation of something, you have a poor one".
 The various operations one might want to perform on a complex often require different views of